pernella-kinduelo/aws-cloud/compute-optimized/README.md

 | **Cost** | ~$35/month | ~$75/month |
 | **Best for** | Website, API, auth | AI correction, heavy compute |
 | **Avoid when** | Intensive calculations | Storing large amounts of data |

-> 💡 Same RAM, but a much more powerful CPU — that is the key difference!

 ---